Welcome to Nambroth's Flock!

 Willow, so thinkful.
 The quiet bookworm of chickens.
 If Willow listened to music, it would be Pink Floyd.

 Willow was hatched on May 9th, 2012 (one year from our original flock!) and added into the flock along with her brother, who sadly needed to be re-homed because he tried to kill the girls.
 Willow lays us lovely sage green eggs, and has a very unique and lovely personality.
 She has a little bit of bossiness in her, but overall tends to strike out on her own and leave everyone else be.
-Her favorite flock member is Trousers, the rooster.
-She thinks that he belongs to her.
+Her favorite flock member was Trousers, the rooster.

 Trousers (RIP...
 5/2012 - 3/15/2013)